 This Diode LED watch by LIP stood out to us while reading nymag.com today.
 It’s just so old school 70s cool.
 And $250 seems a fair price.
 Seriously, this is the type of watch Batman must wear, right?
 Watchismo has more pics.

-on the Apple iPad.
+Here’s Sports Illustrated on the Apple iPad.
 In a word, it’s awesome.
 The ability to flick through rows of beautiful SI photos, arrange content in whatever order you like, as well as customize your own “team” pages, make tablet mags the most exciting thing to happen in sports media in some time.
-And the addition of video to your weekly SI – including the always engrossing Swimsuit Issue – surely is whetting the appetite of even the biggest skeptics.
-Bring it on!
+And the addition… Continue reading Sports Illustrated comes to life with iPad

 iPhone Apps are taking over the world, aren’t they?
 Sooner or later we’ll be sending these things to our meetings and on dates.
 It’ll be like that Schwarzenegger flick The 6th Day, or any sci-fi with Bruce Willis.
 Anyway, one app that has impressed us is NHL Ice Time.
-This is a genuine good use of time folks.
-Ice time that is!
-Ah, sorry.
-You get scores, stats, video highlights, photos and even streamed game audio all for around $10.
-For hockey fans unable to attend games or without a TV nearby, it doesn’t get much better than this type of access.
+This is a genuine good use of… Continue reading NHL Ice Time is superbly distracting